JakDudley/Portfolio.1/README.md

 ![Screenshot of iframe on contact page](/assets/docs/images/iframe.png)

 ## Reserve Page
-- I created this page with the idea of focus on the reserve form I did this by placing images either side and the form in the center.
+- I created this page with the idea of focusing on the reserve form I did this by placing images on either side and the form in the center.
 - Also displayed on the page is the opening hours of the restaurant which is also available on the home page with a hyperlink.
 - I used a form with multiple input types to show my understanding of each element such as
 -  option, name, number, email, textarea.